Degree: MA Fine Art

 Graduation Year: 2022

-My paintings are about movement, rhythm and intensity of feeling.
 The human figure has always been a strong inspiration for subject-matter, fuelling my ideas.
+My paintings are rooted in physicality and the body.

 Deriving much of my source material from personal photos, observational drawings and sketches, there is often a suggested narrative - though the viewer can draw their own conclusions.

-There are two sorts of narrative in my work.
-One is grounded in the representational, figurative tradition and the other is performative, process-driven, where the act of painting becomes a subject itself.
-What interests me is the interplay and tension between these two approaches to my work - and between the languages of abstraction and figuration.
+There are two narratives in my paintings.
+One is the representational, figurative and the other is process-driven, where painting becomes a subject itself.

 Recurrent themes and motifs are landscape, both metaphorical and physical - the vulnerability of the human within nature, time’s transience, the solace of the past yet also the ambiguities and illusions of memory.